Skip to main content

 • Available tools and schemas

-• Real-time tool calls
+• Real-time tool calls and protocol messages

 Troubleshooting